aarongilbert9/ClimateWins-Prediction-/README.md

 1. Weather Conditions Dataset
 Downloaded from Kaggle, this dataset includes images of various weather conditions such as sunny, cloudy, rainy, and snowy.
-Download the dataset here

 2. European Historical Weather Data
 This dataset includes historical weather data from various European cities used for training and testing weather prediction models.
-Download the dataset here

 3. Handwritten Digits (MNIST)
 The MNIST dataset was used to train and test handwriting recognition models.
 This dataset contains images of handwritten digits from 0 to 9.
-Download the dataset here

 4. Answers Dataset for Pleasant Weather Prediction Provided by Career Foundry, this dataset labels "pleasant" days as 1 and "unpleasant" days as 0.
 It was used to evaluate different machine learning models for predicting pleasant weather based on weather observations.